fg24davies/bank-tech-test/README.md

 ### Testing

 Testing is done with Jest.
 There is a snapshot of my test coverage below as it stands.
 Three tests are failing because I was trying to work out how to mock a class (mock the Statement class).
+If I don't mock the class then the tests pass but I know this is not best practise as then all my tests are dependent on every class working.
 I can mock that it's been created but I cannot mock the methods so the methods in Statement are breaking the tests.

 ![image](https://user-images.githubusercontent.com/30720508/117633430-ef5be880-b175-11eb-8c07-61f05a94de16.png)